-Old models and approached are being continually repackaged, but does leadership thinking really have anything new to offer in 2019?
+Old models and approaches are being continually repackaged, but does leadership thinking really have anything new to offer in 2019?

 Cirrus CEO Dr Simon Hayward comments in the ILM Edge magazine.